swrobbins/advent-of-code/2017/README.md

-# advent-of-code
+# advent-of-code 2017
-These are my solutions written in JavaScript using NodeJS to solve [Advent of Code](http://adventofcode.com/) puzzles.
+These are my solutions written in JavaScript using NodeJS to solve [Advent of Code 2017](http://adventofcode.com/2017) puzzles.

  ## What is Advent of Code?